rbontekoe/BAWJ/docs/src/chapter11.md

 The function has a named argument `path` that is used to store the created invoices.
 The default file name is `test_invoicing.txt` and is used for testing purposes.
 For production purposes you have to specify a different name to prevent the file from being erased when you run the tests.

-## Case Study Part Three - Replace OpentrainingItem by InvoiceItem
+## Case Study Part Three: Replace OpentrainingItem by InvoiceItem

 To keep it 'relatively simple' we replace `OpentrainingItem` by `InvoiceItem`.

-## Exercide 10.1 - Changes for using InvoiceItem
+## Exercise 11.1: Changes for using InvoiceItem

 The steps to be taken.
 1. In the sub-module Domain, we remove `OpenTrainingItem` and the field methods (name_training,